ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 A TSC which has been *inactive* for at least 6 consecutive months may be closed with a Simple Majority Vote.

-Note that closing a TSC ends any conference calls and specification editing privileges but will not automatically remove any materials.
+Note that closing a TSC ends any conference calls and specification editing privileges but will not automatically remove any materials.  <!--- This may conflict with the Open Project rules.
+I'll have to check.
+I believe the rules say that we'll remove branding and other identifiers but the project will remain 'live.'" --->

 ## Decision Making